 “I am very, very grateful to be from Bridgewater State, this experience changed my whole perspective of the school.”

-Standing in line with hundreds of others in a Cape Verde airport, Brianna Tavares, ’20, heard the news she and her fellow passengers were dreading – all flights were cancelled.
+Standing in line with hundreds of others in a Cape Verde airport, Brianna Tavares, ’20, heard the news she and her fellow passengers were dreading – all flights were canceled.

 That’s when panic set in for the BSU senior.